 Maybe.
 But all press inquiries should be directed to the band’s publicist, label or management.

 Photo policy varies for different artists and is usually not determined until day of show.
-You can bring a non-professional camera to most shows and inquire about the photo policy at the door or call 207-956-6000 on the day of show.
+You can bring a non-professional camera (no removable lens, pocket sized) to most shows and inquire about the photo policy at the door or call 207-956-6000 on the day of show.

 Yes, it’s located upstairs.
 Check it out.
 Get it?
 Writing a FAQ is fun.

 No. No. No. Sorry, did we say no?
 Because we meant NO. Per Maine state law, there is a strict no-smoking policy at the State Theatre.
+Smoking is ground for immediate ejection.
 Unfortunately at this time we also have a NO RE-ENTRY policy until we can figure out where to put you smokers on the outside.
 Please don’t yell at the security guards when they tell you that you can’t leave and come back in.
 And remember, smoking kills.
 If you’re killed, you’ve lost a very important part of your life.

 There is no designated parking at the State Theatre.
 There is ample street parking in the neighborhood around the venue.
-There is a parking garage across the street on High Street next to the Eastland Park Hotel.
+There is a parking garage across the street on High Street next to the Westin Harborview Hotel.
 Sorry, no helicopter pad.

 Tickets purchased in front of the venue are usually counterfeit and admittance will be denied.